 The Sargent Crabapple: An Introduction

-The Sargent Crabapple, also known as Malus Sargentii, is a popular landscaping tree around houses and parks due to its stunning spring blooms and relatively low-maintenance care requirements.
+The Sargent Crabapple, also known as Malus sargentii, is a popular landscaping tree around houses and parks due to its stunning spring blooms and relatively low-maintenance care requirements.
+These trees generally grow about 6′-12′ in height (depending on conditions), and often grow as wide as they do tall.

 During spring time, the tree grows buds that are deep pink in colour.
 They eventually become white flowers and are known by the pleasantly fragrant aroma that they are capable of spreading.
 Though the individual flowers are just about an inch wide, they grow in large clusters making them look quite beautiful.
 The flowers really do seem to cover the whole tree!